jmartinmsft/GraphSearchAndDelete/README.md

 **ProcessSubfolders** - The ProcessSubfolders parameter is a switch to enable searching the subfolders of any specified folder

-**IncludeFolderList** - The IncludeFolderList parameter specifies the folder(s) to be searched (if not present, then the Inbox folder will be searched).
+**IncludeSubfolders** - The IncludeFolderList parameter specifies the folder(s) to be searched (if not present, then the Inbox folder will be searched).
 Any exclusions override this list.

 **ExcludeFolderList** - The ExcludeFolderList parameter specifies the folder(s) to be excluded (these folders will not be searched).

+**ExcludeSubfolders** - The ExcludeSubfolders parameter is a switch to prevent searching the subfolders of the ExcludeFolderList.

 **SearchDumpster** - The SearchDumpster parameter is a switch to search the recoverable items.